wangdi4/llvm/llvm/docs/Intel/XmainProcesses.rst

    from someone who has taken the time to thoroughly understand your changes.
 #.
 Run an appropriate amount of
    :ref:`pre-commit testing <testing-requirements>`, and attach the test results to the Gerrit review.
-We recommend that you use the integrated alloy testing feature of Gerrit to do this.
+We recommend that you use the integrated :doc:`alloy testing feature of Gerrit <XmainAlloyGerrit>` to do this.
+   Alternatively, please copy the contents of gerrit.log into the Gerrit review as described :ref:`here <gerrit-alloy-fallback>`.
 Any expected failures must be captured in JIRA, and the Gerrit review must contain a clear explanation for why the change should be approved for xmain in spite of the failures.

 The next step depends on whether you are submitting an individual change set or a branch promotion.